Main Content

 Dear Phyllis,

-We are in the midst of dissecting multiple offers, we received four offers on our home, two of which were at the same price.
-My agent pushed one over the others which we accepted.
-Now that we are in escrow this buyer is making demands for repairs and credits.
-In hindsight I think perhaps our agent pushed this offer because the buyer’s agent works in the same brokerage.
-When you get more than one offer how do you tell which is the best one?
+We are in the midst of dissecting multiple offers.
+We received four offers on our home, two of which were at the same price.
+My agent pushed one over the others, which we accepted.
+Now that we are in escrow, this buyer is making demands for repairs and credits.
+In hindsight, I think perhaps our agent pushed this offer because the buyer’s agent works in the same brokerage.
+When you get more than one offer, how do you tell which is the best one?

-Thank you,
+Thank you, Gail

 Dear Gail,